apache/beam/examples/templates/java/README.md

 To deploy the pipeline, you should refer to the template file and pass the [parameters](https://cloud.google.com/dataflow/docs/guides/specifying-exec-params#setting-other-cloud-dataflow-pipeline-options) required by the pipeline.

+To understand how works flex templates, please take a look at this [Documentation](https://cloud.google.com/dataflow/docs/guides/templates/using-flex-templates)

 You can do this in 3 different ways:
 1. Using [Dataflow Google Cloud Console](https://console.cloud.google.com/dataflow/jobs)